Our Story. Your Story.

 - We are dynamic and meet the needs of the community today;

-- That belonging to the YMCA makes you stronger; and
+- Belonging to the Y makes you stronger.

-We promote healthy experiences for children, teens and adults.
-We offer programs to help children strive, grow and develop, and we promote active and outdoor playtime every day in all childcare programs.
+We promote quality healthy experiences for children, teens and adults.
+Healthy living is a state of physical, mental and social well-being and we promote active and outdoor playtime every day in all our children's programs.

 Saskatoon Community Foundation Signature Grant